What is emergency credit?

 Each time you top your meter up with credit, two things happen:

-If you are paying us back in this way, you’ll need to stick to the payment schedule we agree with you.
+You’ll need to stick to the payment schedule we agree with you if you are paying us back this way.
 If you don’t, we can ask you to pay us the full amount straight away, or we can ask you to pay us using a different, faster method.
 Either way, we’ll let you know before we make any changes.

 If it’s an emergency

-Read more in gas emergencies or electricity emergencies.
+Read more in gas emergencies or electrical emergencies.